zerossB/JDBManager/README.md

 ##Features
   - Easy Handling
-  - portable
+  - Portable
   - No need to know SQL (just the basics)
+  - CRUD Only (More options in other updates)

 ##Installation
-  - Java 1.7 or higher
+  - [Java] 1.7 or higher
   - [Apache Derby]

 ##Directory Structure